 Prepayment Penalty is also known as early repayment charges.
 This penalty applies when you repay your loan earlier than the agreed maturity date.

 12. Default Charges

-You will have a default charge if you will miss a scheduled repayment to your lender.
-This just means that you will get an increase in the amount of loan you need to repay.
+You will have a default charge if you miss a scheduled repayment to your lender.
+This means you will get an increase in the amount of loan you need to repay.

 Vidalia Lending has helped thousands of customers with their financial problems since 2008.
 If you want to apply for a loan, you can check our Loan page and choose a loan that will fit your needs.
 Borrow money today and get fixed regular payments with no hidden fees.
 If you have more questions, visit our Help Center for more details.